Real Estate Lawyer Explains Real Estate, Land Use and Zoning Law

 Bulk variances are required when a building encroaches upon the bulk (setback) requirements for the lot as required by the zoning ordinance.
 For example, the zoning ordinance may require that a building or house have a minimum setback of 75 feet from the front property line.
 Building a home closer than the 75-foot setback would require a bulk variance.
 Variance applications are usually made to the zoning board of adjustment unless the application requires a site plan.
 (If so, the planning board would review the application, as it has authority to grant both site plan approval and a variance).

 Permitted Use Variances

 The law requires a use variance when a property owner intends to utilize his property for a use not permitted under that municipality’s zoning ordinance.
 For example, let’s say an applicant’s property is zoned residential.
 They intend to knock down their house and build an office building.
 The prohibited use would require a permitted use variance.
 One would have to submit use variance applications to the board of adjustment.
 A simple majority of the board members must cast affirmative votes for the resolution to pass.
-Majority is usually five out of nine members.
+The majority is usually five out of nine members.

 If the board turned down your site plan, subdivision or variance application, the experienced litigators of UQUR can represent you in appealing the decision to the full municipal council or in litigation in state court.

-Contact a Seasoned New Jersey Real Estate Lawyer
+Contact A Seasoned New Jersey Real Estate Lawyer

 Contact our office today to discuss your Northern New Jersey planning board, zoning board, or board of adjustment matter with an experienced New Jersey real estate lawyer.
 Uscher, Quiat, Uscher & Russo responds promptly to phone calls.
 We also clients informed of all developments.
 You will receive copies or summaries of all documents and correspondence.
 Call Uscher, Quiat, Uscher & Russo for a free of cost initial phone consultation – 201-781-5645.